How to Milk a Goat

 - First, you push the milk down into the teats with your hands.

 - Then wrap your thumb and forefinger around the base of the teat tightly enough to trap the milk inside the teat.

 - Squeeze teats with your middle finger along with your ring finger and then your pinky in one smooth motion.

 - Relax your grip on the base of your goat's teats and repeat this procedure when milking by hand.

 - If your goat's teats are too small, you can then try the stripping technique which is closing your fingers around the teats and then sliding your fingers down the teats to push the milk out.

 - When you see a noticeable lack of milk or udder shrinkage, it is probably time to stop milking.

 Even the young can be involved with milking a goat.
 Since a mature doe typically weighs between 120 to 200 pounds, they're much easier to handle than a gigantic cow.

 Goats are milked twice a day - usually 12 hours apart.
 Milk will last a couple of weeks or 10 to 14 days in your refrigerator.

-The milk production of your dairy goats will vary, but a good doe in her prime will produce at least a gallon of milk per day.
+The milk production of your dairy goats will vary, but a good sized doe (not a dwarf goat) in her prime will produce at least a gallon of milk per day.